 - Amortization (A)

-If the current owner is not paid a salary, then an appropriate market rate salary is deducted when calculating EBITDA.
+If the current owner isn’t paid a salary, then an appropriate market rate is deducted when calculating EBITDA.
 The same is true if the current owner or manager is underpaid.
-A market-rate salary for a manager or CEO is deducted to arrive at EBITDA.
-Regardless of what the current owner pays themselves, the owner’s compensation is normalized to current market levels, which averages from $150,000 to $300,000 for most businesses in the lower middle market.
+Regardless of what the current owner pays themselves, their compensation is normalized to current market levels for a manager or CEO, which averages from $150,000 to $300,000 for most businesses in the lower-middle market.

-If a private equity group or company bought a business, they would need to hire a manager to run it, which is why the owner’s compensation is not added back.
-In a small business, an owner would keep the owner’s compensation, but in a mid-sized business, the new owner would need to pay a salary to a manager to run the business.
+If a private equity firm or other corporate buyer acquired a business, they would need to hire a manager to run it, which is why the owner’s compensation is not added back.
+In a small business, an owner would keep the owner’s compensation, but in a mid-sized business, the new owner would need to pay a manager to run the business.

-EBITDA vs. Adjusted EBITDA: The term EBITDA is loosely used and often refers to “adjusted EBITDA.”
-Adjusted EBITDA includes additional adjustments that are not included when calculating EBITDA, similar to adjustments that are made to calculate SDE.
-Therefore, when discussing EBITDA, you should clarify if you are referring to EBITDA or adjusted EBITDA.
-Most M&A advisors are referring to adjusted EBITDA when they mention EBITDA.
+The term EBITDA is used loosely and sometimes refers to “adjusted EBITDA.”
+Adjusted EBITDA includes additional adjustments that aren’t included in the calculation, similar to adjustments that are made to calculate SDE.

 Some adjustments included in adjusted EBITDA but not standard EBITDA include: